db2ai/db2ai/README.md

 🧠 What I’m Working On

-- 🛠️ Building ML pipelines and AI-powered prototypes
+Building ML pipelines and AI-powered prototypes
-- 📚 Learning PyTorch, scikit-learn, and Hugging Face
+Learning PyTorch, scikit-learn, and Hugging Face
-- 📊 Exploring large-scale data processing with Python & SQL
+Exploring large-scale data processing with Python & SQL
-- 🤖 Integrating AI into enterprise workflows
+Integrating AI into enterprise workflows

-🔄 Career Pivot in Progress
+Exploring LangChain, vector databases, and RAG architectures Career Pivot in Progress

-This GitHub marks a fresh chapter — a pivot from managing data to **empowering it**.
-You’ll find:
+📂 This GitHub marks a fresh chapter — a pivot from managing data to empowering it.
+Here, you’ll find:

-- Hands-on ML/AI projects
+✅ Hands-on ML/AI projects
+✅ RAG and LangChain prototypes tied to blog content
-- Refactored scripts from DBA life
+✅ Refactored scripts from DBA life
-- Blog posts and notebooks documenting my learning
+✅ Blog posts and notebooks documenting my learning path

+📬 Want to collaborate or discuss enterprise AI integration?
+Reach me via LinkedIn or check out my blog at my webstie,